 |Nature of support from September 2019 to address these barriers|

 |Part of the grant was used to provide staff in our Inclusion Team to offer specific, individual and group interventions to remove barriers to learning.
 We will also be providing 1:1 tuition in maths and English.

-Part of the grant will be used to support financially the access of class visits/visitors, residential learning, enrichment visits and extra-curricular clubs and enrichment opportunities; including a joint iSingpop concert.
+Part of the grant was used to support financially the access of class visits/visitors, residential learning, enrichment visits and extra-curricular clubs and enrichment opportunities; including a joint iSingpop concert.

 |Eligible pupils are tracked termly through pupil progress meetings and their interventions.
 Provision mapping is adapted in accordance with their individual needs.
 Speech and Language Therapy is monitored and tracked on a half termly basis with new targets being set when appropriate.
 Pupil voice surveys will be used to measure the impact enrichment trips/visits.|